-Over millennia, the hu form evolved from being a bronze storage vessel and burial jar to a decorative porcelain art object.
+Over millennia, the hu form, one of the oldest of the Chinese vase shapes, evolved from being a bronze storage vessel and burial jar to a decorative porcelain art object.

 The Han dynasty, 2000 years ago, gives us the first comprehensive record of the hu form, much of it excavated from graves.

 The Han dynasty (206 BC – 220 AD) was the longest running of all the dynasties.
 This stable society allowed for hundreds of years of ceramic technological advancement, including the development of proto-porcelain which they often applied to the hu shape.